Create a Cluster

 - Spark: Create and run Jobs to execute Apache Spark code in Python, Java, or Scala on the Quanton engine.

-- Open Engines: Deploy open source compute engines on Onehouse infrastructure with Open Engines.
+- Open Engines: Deploy open-source compute engines on Onehouse infrastructure with Open Engines.
+Supported engines: Trino, Apache Flink, and Ray.

 - Notebook (beta feature): Deploy a Jupyter notebook on Onehouse infrastructure to run interactive PySpark workloads on the Onehouse Quanton engine.